isadominguez314/DS1000_S2023/README.md

 * TA Sriram Kannan: TBD
 * TA Daniel Rosen: Lab Wednesdays at 3PM in ESB 044
 * TA Promod Rajauru: Lab Fridays at 9AM in ESB 044
-* TA Minwoo Sohn: Lab Wednesdays at 5PM in ESB 044
+* TA Minwoo Sohn: OH Mondays at 3PM and Thursdays at 5PM
 * TA Mengqing Chen: TBD
 * TA Yuting Lu: TBD

+All these can also be found on the [Campuswire calendar](https://campuswire.com/c/GE61F4A99/calendar).

 *[Back to ToC](#table-of-contents)*